NLog/NLog.github.io/_posts/2015-06-30-extending-nlog-is-easy.md

 ## How to write a custom target?
-Creating a custom target is almost identical to creating a custom layout renderer.
+Creating a custom target is very similar to creating a custom layout renderer.

 The created class should now inherit from `NLog.Targets.TargetWithLayout` and override the `Write()` method.
 In the body of the method invoke `this.Layout.Render()` to render the message text.